 Herbology Classes and Courses

 Herbology is the use of plants to treat illness and disease and is a major aspect of alternative medicine treatments.
 Students of holistic health, naturopathy and acupuncture programs can enroll in herbology courses and classes, which may be part of diploma, certificate or post-baccalaureate programs.
+There are also master's degree programs in related topics, such as medicinal herbalism, therapeutic herbalism and Western herbalism.
+Students may also find master's level programs through a list housed on the Accreditation Commission for Acupuncture and Oriental Medicine's website.

 Introduction to Herbology

 In this class, students study the principles of herbal healing.
 They learn to identify and classify a variety of medicinal herbs.
 The parts and properties of herbs are studied, as well as their intended effects on the body.
 This course, usually required at the beginning of an herbology program, focuses on individual herbs as they relate to modern alternative medicine practices.
-However the course curriculum may include references to Chinese, Ayurvedic, Native American and traditional folk medicine as well.
+However, the course curriculum may include references to Chinese, Ayurvedic, Native American and traditional folk medicine as well.

 Patents and Formulas